wilsonmar/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

 ## Get sample broken app

-CAUTION PROTIP: If you run ZAP against a server you don't control, you are hacking that site.

 Several apps were created to exhibit vulnerability issues, as examples for Static Code vulnerability assessment (SAST) utilities such as GitHub CodeQL, SonarQube, Fortify, etc..
 Which utility catches the most issues?

 CAUTION: Do not upload it to your hosting provider's public html folder or any Internet facing servers, as they will be compromised.

 So these apps should run only inside a guest machine within VirtualBox or VMware set to NAT networking mode.

+CAUTION PROTIP: If you run ZAP against a server you don't control, you are hacking that site.

+### Juice Shop
+Perhaps the most modern sample vulnerabler web app is <a target="_blank" href="https://owasp-juice.shop">Juice Shop</a> maintained by OWSAP by volunteers at <a target="_blank" href="https://juice-shop.herokuapp.com/#/">https://juice-shop.herokuapp.com/</a>
+book: "Pwning OWASP Juice Shop" at <a target="_blank" href="https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/content">https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/content</a> referencing code at
+<a target="_blank" href="https://github.com/bkimminich/juice-shop">https://github.com/bkimminich/juice-shop</a>.

 ### DVWA